FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-Minimal value for Trial Duration that must be reached.
+: Minimal value for Trial Duration that must be reached.
 The value MUST be positive.

 Discussion:

+&nbsp;
-Certain trials must reach this minimum duration before a load can be classified as a lower bound.
+: Certain trials must reach this minimum duration before a load can be classified as a lower bound.

 {::comment}

-    [MB86]: I don’t parse this.
+    MB86: I don't parse this.

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

-{:/comment
+{:/comment}

+&nbsp;
-The Controller may choose shorter durations, results of those may be enough for classification as an Upper Bound.
+: The Controller may choose shorter durations, results of those may be enough for classification as an Upper Bound.

+&nbsp;
-It is RECOMMENDED for all search goals to share the same Goal Final Trial Duration value.
+: It is RECOMMENDED for all search goals to share the same Goal Final Trial Duration value.
 Otherwise, Trial Duration values larger than the Goal Final Trial Duration may occur, weakening the assumptions the [Load Classification Logic](#load-classification-logic) is based on.